-Add Wireless Click to start the wizard and refer to page 40.
+Add Wireless Click to start the wizard and refer to "Add Wireless Device with WPS Wizard" on page 38.
 Device with WPS:

 WPS Button

 You can also simply press the WPS button on the back of the router, and then press the WPS button on your wireless client to automatically connect without logging into the router.